Why Managing Subcontractors Is Critical to Project Success

 In construction projects, although defects are common problems that need to be dealt with routinely, their nature and type can vary dramatically – as can the point at which they become apparent.
-This is especially true when quality control procedures in construction are somewhat lacking.
+This is especially true when quality control procedures in construction are somewhat lacking, and when there’s no clear strategy for how to manage subcontractors effectively from the outset.

 At one end of the scale, minor deficiencies can often (but not always) be identified and easily corrected before the project handover.
 At the other extreme, more significant deficiencies may only make themselves known long after the original work is complete and require extensive and expensive remedial work to fix.